makew0rld/amfora/rr/README.md

 ## License

 If you prefer, you can consider the code in this package, and this package only, to be licensed under the MIT license instead.
+So the code in this package is dual-licensed.
+You can use the LICENSE file in the root of this repo, or the license text below.

 <details>
 <summary>Click to see MIT license terms</summary>